cedowens/aws-cli-notes/README.md

 # aws-cli-notes
-A combined list of helpful awscli commands from Scott Piper's flaws.cloud exercise.
+A combined list of helpful awscli commands from Scott Piper's flaws.cloud exercise as well as from Beau Bullock's Breaching the Cloud Training

 AWS Flaws.cloud link: http://flaws.cloud/.